 - Preheat your oven to 180°C (350°F).

 - Grease your cast iron (or cake pan) with butter.
-If using a cake pan, line it with a baking sheet as well.
+If using a cake pan, line it with parchment paper or a baking sheet as well.

 - Using a medium bowl, sift all your dry ingredients: rice flour, salt, baking powder, and sugar.
 Then mix to combine.

-- In a large mixing bowl, combine the eggs, milk, coconut milk, and melted butter — mix, either by using a hand mixer or a metal whisk.
+- In a large mixing bowl, combine the eggs, milk, coconut milk, and melted butter.
+Mix well using either a hand mixer or a metal whisk.

 - Slowly add the dry ingredients while mixing evenly.